ryzncodes/story-craft/README.md

-# Story Craft
+# StoryCraft

-Story Craft is an engaging, interactive storytelling platform where readers can explore stories with branching paths and decision-making points, and writers can easily create and share interactive stories using an intuitive editor.
+StoryCraft is an engaging, interactive storytelling platform where readers can explore stories with branching paths and decision-making points, and writers can easily create and share interactive stories using an intuitive editor.

 ## Table of Contents